Crawdaddy Club: History

 When the Stones became too big for small local clubs and went on tour, their residency at the Crawdaddy was taken over by another leading R&B group from nearby Kingston upon Thames, The Yardbirds, featuring Eric Clapton.
 Other artists who played at the club included Led Zeppelin, Long John Baldry, Elton John and Rod Stewart.

 The Crawdaddy Club also ran events at the same time at The Star public house in Broad Green, Croydon.
 The main band was The Yardbirds, but other bands from the Richmond Crawdaddy would visit and play.
 It hosted a lot of American R&B artists who would jam with them, including Sonny Boy Williamson.
 The Animals would also visit to enjoy a pint at the bar after gigs at The Orchid, Purley.
 Julie Driscoll started her singing career there after being dared to get up and sing.

 In March 2011, the Crawdaddy Club was revived at the Athletic Ground by Mike Rivers and his wife Sylvie.
 Gigs have been held on a monthly basis, and feature top R&B bands, including The Others, who were the third house band at the original club after The Rolling Stones and The Yardbirds.
+They have continued to run events at the Athletic Ground and elsewhere to the present day, hosting many bands who have gone on to great success including at the UK Blues Awards, alongside original performers from the early days of the Club.
+Since the passing of Mike Rivers the club has been continued by his dedicated tam who now run it as a charitable, not for profit entity, dedicated to preserving the legacy of live music in the borough of Richmond, as well as promoting youthful and emerging acts.
+The Club sponsored the lifetime achievement awards at the 2024 UK Blues Awards, and is sponsoring the Emerging Act category in 2025.

-The Station Hotel has gone through several incarnations, including as the Bull & Bush pub, and is currently the One Kew Road restaurant.
+The Station Hotel has gone through several incarnations, including the Bull & Bush pub, Edwards and One Kew Road (Mitchells & Butlers).
+After a complete refurbishment, it opened its doors again on 18 November 2024 as ALL BAR ONE bar & restaurant (Mitchells & Butlers) and continues to work in collaboration with Music Heritage London Limited who have been hosting live 60s music events at the venue since 2015, promoting legend and cover bands of the era.
+New artworks on the first floor pay tribute to its Crawdaddy Club legacy.